 Consult the undergraduate calendar for a complete list of current courses.

-Applying to the Economics co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
-Placements range from provincial and federal departments to companies in insurance, banking and telecommunications.
+The Economics Co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
+Placements range from provincial and federal government departments to companies in insurance, banking and telecommunications.
 Co-op work terms make it possible for you to do: